bun create is optional — Bun works without any configuration. This command exists to make getting started faster.Template a new Bun project with

 preinstall | runs before installing dependencies |

-bun create will automatically remove the "bun-create" section from package.json before writing it to the destination folder.
+bun create removes the "bun-create" section from package.json before writing it to the destination folder.

 Reference